 When you’re in school you start to feel like a bit of a celebrity, the children get so excited to see you.
 You can’t walk through the corridor without giving a few high fives and fist bumps, its also common to find that your legs are being hugged as well.
 At first it’s overwhelming and surreal but it gets to be really lovely knowing how much the children enjoy having you here.
 It’s nice as well that the children you don’t teach also want to speak to you, you’ll get used to being called ‘teacher’ rather than your actual name.
 I found it a challenge going into each of my classrooms because the children would erupt into ‘hello teacher’ and come up to me for hugs, high fives and fist bumps so I had to fight my way to the front of the classroom.
 It’s worth it though, makes you feel wanted here and like you’re really making a difference, at the least you’re brightening up the children’s day and you can’t put a price on that.

 Before you know it you’re in the swing of things and have been teaching for a few weeks, around this time you will get observed by your headteacher and Kimlay (he runs the internship).
 This is obviously quite a nerve-wracking experience but if are interested in trying to find a job after the internship then this is an ideal chance to show off your skills.
 If it’s your first experience teaching then don’t put pressure on yourself, they will simply give you guidance on how to improve and you will still get a reference for the experience of taking part.
 I can honestly say you will come away from this internship having gained something irrelevant of how good a teacher you are, it’s all a good experience for anything you would like to do in the future.

-The hardest part of the internship will be saying goodbye to the children who you’ve become attached to over the time.
+The hardest part of the internship will be saying goodbye to the children you’ve become attached to over time.
 Trust me you will definitely get favourites!